-Unless this would increase the levels of risk, a copy of the protection plan should be sent to the adult or, with their permission, to another person.
+Unless this would increase the levels of risk, a copy of the protection plan or safety plan should be sent to the adult or, with their permission, to another person.
 If the adult does not have mental capacity, a decision should be made in their best interests about to whom to send the minutes.
 If the adult has attended the case conference then the minutes will be shared with them subject to an assessment of risk.
 Where there is information that cannot be shared, it should be deleted from any documents sent out.
-It is imperative that Data Protection Act 1998 principles are adhered to.
+It is imperative that Data Protection Act 2018 principles are adhered to.

 Where information is sent to a carer, with permission of the adult or in their best interests, the managing officer will decide what information can be shared about the person causing the harm.

 Whether or not minutes of the meeting are sent to the adult, the managing officer will decide the most appropriate person to report back the outcome of the meeting.
 This should take place as soon as possible after the meeting.
-The adult should be enabled to raise any issues they may have about the decisions taken and the protection plan that has been developed and agreed upon.
+The adult should be enabled to raise any issues they may have about the decisions taken and the protection plan or safety plan that has been developed and agreed upon.

 Feedback should also be given to the person who made the referral, taking into account confidentiality and data protection issues.